First Epistle to the Thessalonians

 The First Epistle to the Thessalonians is a Pauline epistle of the New Testament of the Christian Bible.
 The epistle is attributed to Paul the Apostle, and is addressed to the church in Thessalonica, in modern-day Greece.

-It is likely among the first of Paul's letters, probably written by the end of AD 52, though some scholars believe the Epistle to the Galatians may have been written by AD 48.
+1 Thessalonians is a letter written by the Apostle Paul to the early Christian community in Thessalonica within the Roman Empire.
+Paul had visited the city, preached the gospel, and gained converts, many of whom were likely Gentiles since the letter mentions they had “turned from idols.”
+It is usually dated around 49–51 AD during Paul’s stay in Corinth, making it one of the earliest, if not the earliest, surviving Christian texts.
+Some early manuscripts, however, suggest it may have been written from Athens after Timothy returned with news about the Thessalonian church.

+The original manuscript has not survived, but several early copies remain, including Papyrus 46 (around AD 200), Papyrus 65 (3rd century), and major codices such as Vaticanus, Sinaiticus, and Alexandrinus.
+Most scholars regard the letter as authentically Pauline because its style and theology align with his other writings, and its authorship is affirmed by 2 Thessalonians, though certain passages such as 2:13-16 and 5:1-11 are debated.

+The letter emphasizes encouragement, ethical guidance, and hope rather than theological disputes.
+Paul expresses gratitude for the Thessalonians’ faith and love, reminding them of his honorable conduct and efforts not to burden them financially during his visit.
+He instructs them on living harmoniously, coping with grief, and preparing for Christ’s imminent return, reassuring faith in the resurrection of the dead.

-Background and Audience
+Background and audience

 Thessalonica is a city on the Thermaic Gulf, which at the time of Paul was within the Roman Empire.
 Paul visited Thessalonica and preached to the local population, winning converts who became a Christian community.
 There is debate as to whether or not Paul's converts were originally Jewish.
-The Acts of the Apostles describes Paul preaching in a Jewish synagogue and persuaded people who were already Jewish that Jesus was the Messiah, but in 1 Thessalonians itself Paul says that the converts had turned from idols, suggesting that they were not Jewish before Paul arrived.
+The Acts of the Apostles describes Paul preaching in a Jewish synagogue and persuading people who were already Jewish that Jesus was the Messiah, but in 1 Thessalonians itself Paul says that the converts had turned from idols, suggesting that they were not Jewish before Paul arrived.

 Most New Testament scholars believe Paul wrote this letter from Corinth only months after he left Thessalonica, although information appended to this work in many early manuscripts (e.g., Codices Alexandrinus, Mosquensis, and Angelicus) state that Paul wrote it in Athens after Timothy had returned from Macedonia with news of the state of the church in Thessalonica.

+Oldest surviving manuscripts

+The original manuscript of this letter is lost, as are over a century of copies.
+The text of the surviving manuscripts varies.
+The oldest surviving manuscripts that contain some or all of this book include: